Fidgeter/flexicms/README.md

 # Installation
 1. We clone the repository.
 2. Extract the files to the root directory of the site.
-3. In the files (/cms/Config/database.php, /admin/Config/database.php) we specify the connection parameters.
-4. Type /install in the browser and follow the instructions.
+3. Type /install in the browser and follow the instructions.

 # Site management